ShadowCrawler0/shadowsploit/README.md

 UPDATES
 -

+Changed from sc_framework to ----> shadowsploit

-new updates and features in sc_framework v2.0:
+new updates and features in ShadowSploit v2.1:

-- added 3 exploits
-- added 12 payloads
-- added 1 cve-exploit
-- added 10 auxiliary exploits
-- added 2 wordlists
-- fixed some exploits.
-- fixed the bugs and error.
-- maked the UI better.
-- fixed the scshellcodegenerator.
-- added history.

-SC FRAMEWORK
+ShadowSploit
 -

 this tool uses 84 exploits and 25 cve exploits and 31 payloads and 41 auxiliary exploits.